cornish/anonymize-slide-python3-gui/README.md

 anonymize-slide-python3-gui
 ===========================

 This adds a very simple GUI interface to [Benjamin Gilbert's anonymize-slide](https://github.com/bgilbert/anonymize-slide) program which I previously [updated to run under python3](https://github.com/cornish/anonymize-slide-python3).
-The CLI functions still work as previously (see below).
-If no CLI arguments are supplied, the GUI is launched.
+The CLI functions still work as before (see usage examples below), however if no CLI arguments are supplied, the GUI is launched.

 **Please note that the updated python3 code has not been tested with MRXS files**